proxytranslation/user-docs/dashboard/menu/discovery/externallinks.md

 2. click on "Select" in the hover menu of a link to start the localization process.
 Alternatively, if you have already clicked on the link and the localization frame is active, click on the "Mark this external link as localizable".

-3. Input the external link that you want to use.
+3. input the external link that you want to use.

-4. click on "Set link"
+4. click on "Set link".

 ![Localization of an external link](/img/dashboard/external_links_localization.png)